CTSecUK/Syskron-Security-CTF-2020/Write-ups/Firmware Update.md

 ![Details](images/firmware_update_details.png)

 First we download, the file an unzip it.
-This  presents us with 3 further zip files
+This presents us with 3 further zip files;

 ```
 [jaxigt@MBA firmware_update]$ unzip LibrePLC_firmware_pack.zip